Transportation and Quality of Life

-Rep. Adam Schiff has long supported alternate transportation alternatives projects to alleviate Los Angeles’ congestion and pollution.
+Rep. Adam Schiff has long supported transportation alternatives projects to alleviate Los Angeles’ congestion and pollution.
 First as a state Senator, and then as a Representative in Congress, Schiff was a leader in developing and obtaining resources for the Pasadena Gold Line, which provides light rail transit through the Foothill communities.
-As a member of the House Appropriations Committee, Schiff remains committed to providing adequate funding for transportation alternative projects that meet the needs of the populations they serve.
-He believes that many parts of the 28th Congressional district remain underserved by public transportation options and is committed to aggressively pursuing all avenues to ensure the benefits of accessible public transportation are more widely shared.
+Schiff remains committed to providing adequate funding for this and other transportation projects that will serve the many parts of the 28th Congressional district that remain underserved by public transportation options.
+Schiff will aggressively pursue all avenues to ensure the benefits of accessible public transportation are more widely shared.

 Improving Our Infrastructure

-Investing in Los Angeles infrastructure is an important part to boosting economic growth as well as improving the quality of life.
+Investing in Los Angeles infrastructure is an important way to boost economic growth and improve quality of life.
 Upgrading our country’s aging infrastructure will allow for the swift movement of goods and people, which is critical for our economy to remain competitive in the global economy.
-Since coming to Congress, Rep. Adam Schiff has worked hard throughout his time in Congress to secure federal funding for local infrastructure projects.
+Rep. Adam Schiff has worked hard throughout his time in Congress to secure federal funding for local infrastructure projects.

 Schiff also believes in preserving and expanding green space in our communities.
-He supports federal legislation such as the Community Parks and Revitalization Act, which helps to revitalize parks and park infrastructure.
-He is also a supporter of local projects such as the proposed 44-acre Hollywood Central Park, which would create a street- level expansion of green space over the 101 Freeway between Hollywood and Santa Monica Boulevards.
+He has supported federal legislation that would help to revitalize parks and park infrastructure.
+He is also a supporter of local projects such as the proposed 44-acre Hollywood Central Park, which would create a street-level expansion of green space over the 101 Freeway between Hollywood and Santa Monica Boulevards.

 Regulating Helicopter Traffic over Residential Neighborhoods

-For most Angelenos, frequent helicopter noise is a way of life, and not a welcome one.
-Helicopters that are used for a wide range of purposes – from news stations, to paparazzi and law enforcement – routinely fly at such low altitudes that they often cause extreme vibrations of homes and prevent neighborhood residents from being able to enjoy a simple conversation indoors.
-Rep. Schiff has led the charge on efforts to ensure that the use of helicopters near residential areas does not reduce the quality of life for LA residents.
+For most Angelenos, frequent helicopter noise is a way of life—and not a welcome one.
+Rep. Adam Schiff has led the charge on efforts to ensure that the use of helicopters near residential areas does not reduce the quality of life for LA residents.

 Schiff, with the support of Los Angeles congressional delegation members and Senators Feinstein and Boxer, successfully included language in the fiscal year 2014 omnibus spending bill that required the FAA to initiate regulations addressing helicopter noise above Los Angeles within one year of enactment, unless the agency could meet six voluntary criteria regarding helicopter noise, including the creation of a comprehensive noise complaint system.
-In March 2015, the FAA launched a dedicated helicopter noise complaint system for the Los Angeles County, but the Secretary of Transportation also determined that enough progress had been made to avoid regulatory action on helicopter traffic in the county.
+In 2015, the FAA launched a helicopter noise complaint system for Los Angeles County, but the Secretary of Transportation also determined that enough progress had been made to avoid regulatory action on helicopter traffic in the county.
 More recently, the FAA decided to terminate funding for the noise complaint system altogether.